raul-izquierdo/english/sources/vocabulary/The Individual/Feelings and Moods.md

 llevarse una agrada sorpresa = give <sbody> a pleasant surprise `He gave me a pleasant surprise when he told me the news` - `She gave me a pleasant surprise when she arrived unexpectedly`

+no es de sorprender
+    = It isn't surprising `It isn't surprising that he's leaving the company` = It is not a surprise (ligeramente más formal) `It is not a surprise that he's leaving the company` = It comes AS no surprise (más formal)`It comes as no surprise that he's leaving the company` = it's no wonder (informal - no es de extrañar) `It's no wonder you're tired after working all day`

 ## Negative States

 nervioso = nervous `I always get nervous before a job interview`